lambdaclass/concrete/ROADMAP.md

 boundedness and enforce the configured target/profile stack budget rather than only reporting it.
 Gate just-under/just-over programs, deep call chains with large frames, report/gate accounting agreement, and a mutation that removes enforcement while leaving the report.
+Enforce over R-0445's source facts only after R-0224 supplies the named backend/ABI/target bridge; keep source and target byte claims distinct in the resulting evidence.

 ### Task R-0249